-They enter the bank and join the queue for the tellers.
+They enter the bank, and join the queue for the tellers.
 Gordie notices a few very nervous people in the bank.
 Much more so than usual.
-Looking carefully around the bank he's not happy with the way the nervous people are spread about.
-He softly says, "Dani, have a close look at the two men beside the security guards, the fellow two up from us, and the man over beside the Enquiries counter.
-Tell me what you think."
+Looking carefully around the bank he’s not happy with the way the nervous people are spread about.
+He softly says, “Dani, have a close look at the two men beside the security guards, the fellow two up from us, and the man over beside the Enquiries counter.
+Tell me what you think.”

 She studies the four men with great care, and replies, “I think this bank is about to have a hold up.
 I don’t have a gun on me, do you?”

-Gordie leaves the teller queue and joins the enquiries queue.
+Gordie leaves the teller queue, and joins the enquiries queue.
 Once in line he takes care getting out five of his finger knives from his left pocket, and sets them ready for rapid use.
-He'd like to have more, but five is all he can hold without it being obvious what's in his hand.
+He’d like to have more, but five is all he can hold without it being obvious what’s in his hand.

-Dani-girl is standing with one person between them, but she's a little to the right of that person.
-Moving forward she takes two short steps and grabs the gun-hand with her right hand while she slips a finger in between the trigger and the rear of the trigger guard, making it impossible for the man to pull the trigger.
+Dani-girl is standing with one person between them, but she’s a little to the right of that person.
+Moving forward she takes two short steps, and grabs the gun-hand with her right hand while she slips a finger in between the trigger and the rear of the trigger guard, making it impossible for the man to pull the trigger.
 With a sweep of her left foot she knocks his feet out from under him while she places her left arm around his head and grasps his chin.
 In seconds his neck is bent back and his whole weight is resting on her arm.
-One jerk of her hand will snap his neck and he's dead.
+One jerk of her hand will snap his neck, and he’s dead.
 He starts to struggle when she grabs his hand, but goes very still when his feet go.
 He knows how close to death he is.
 He waits for his mates to deal with his attacker.

 At the same time the man at the teller windows pulls out his gun the other three move.
-The two near the guards hit them on the head and knock them out.
-The one at the enquiry counter goes for a gun under his coat.
+The two near the guards hit them on the head, and knock them out.
+The one at the enquiries counter goes for a gun under his coat.
 Gordie also reacts on the same cue.
 His reactions are faster.
 A knife is in his hand and moving before the man nearest him can reach his gun.
 Gordie throws three knives in quick succession.
 His hands are a blur when he grabs a knife and spins it off at his targets with a quick flick of his wrist and arm.
-The first hits the man in the right shoulder, penetrating the joint to cause pain and disable his arm.
+The first knife hits the man in the right shoulder, penetrating the joint to cause pain and disable his arm.
 The second hits in his upper left chest, piecing the hand under the coat and pinning the coat to it.
 The third hits the left thigh, causing him to groan and stumble.
 He falls to his knees in great pain.